PostgREST/postgrest/docs/api/reading.md

 <div class="admonition note">
     <p class="admonition-title">Design Consideration</p>
-    <p>In order for this feature to work as expected after a schema change, PostgREST currently requires to be restarted.</p>
+    <p>In order for this feature to work as expected after a schema change, PostgREST currently requires a restart.</p>
+    <p>Additionally, in versions >=0.3.1.1 views containing sub-select statements as columns will not have foreign key relations matched.
+Sub-select statements may occur in a WHERE clause following a JOIN condition.
+In previous versions, foreign key relations in views with columns defined with sub-selects were sometimes incidentally recognized.  </p>
 </div>

 ### Response Format